M2DOLab/OpenLSTO-lite/M2DO_LSM/Python/README.md

-This is a Python Wrapper for OpenLSTO::FEA
+This is a Python Wrapper for OpenLSTO::LSM

 # Prerequisite